Frequently asked questions

 This depends on how each site charges for pitches.
 In many cases there is a better deal for single-parent families and solo campers – rest assured we’ll sort out the best price for you.
 When sites charge an all-in-one price, typically a unit plus two or three, the first child will be charged at the second adult rate.
 Even though we show a unit plus two adults price in the price panel, with those sites that charge for individuals, all the children will be charged at the appropriate child rate, and solo campers will be charged at a unit plus one price.

-With the exception of Delamont Country Park in Northern Ireland, none of the sites in this Carefree brochure is owned, managed or run by The Camping and Caravanning Club.
+With the exception of Delamont Country Park in Northern Ireland, none of the sites in our European camping brochures are owned, managed or run by The Camping and Caravanning Club.
 Most of them are owned by individuals and run on a commercial basis.
-However, they are all inspected every year by members of our Carefree Sites Team, who are experienced in all types of camping.
+However, they are all inspected every year by members of our Sites Team, who are experienced in all types of camping.
 We select a range of different types of camp sites to meet the varied camping needs of Club members.
 We believe that they are amongst the best sites in Europe, whether they be large sites with many facilities or small ones with little more than comfortable pitches, clean sanitation and a friendly welcome.

 Pitches can be a lot smaller than on UK Club Sites.
 In France, pitches usually average from 80m2 to 100m2.
 Pitches outside France generally are smaller, often ranging from 60m2 to 80m2, so members with large units may prefer to visit these countries in low season.